DAPotapov/PMA-bot/README.md

                 "include": [],
                 "actioners": [  # Actioner (doer) of this task {
-                        "actioner_id": 1,   # This is id of person in actioners list below "nofeedback": false # This flag will store if person didn't respond on last reminder },                      # And will be used to inform PM that this task may lack of attention {
+                        "actioner_id": ObjectId(""),    # This is id of person in staff collection below "nofeedback": false             # This flag will store if person didn't respond on last reminder },                                  # And will be used to inform PM that this task may lack of attention {
-                        "actioner_id": 2,   # It is better to decompose project to small task
+                        "actioner_id": ObjectId(""),    # It is better to decompose project to small task
-                        "nofeedback": false # which can be assigned to one doer, but some tasks (like moving furniture) }                       # need two or more people envolved ]
+                        "nofeedback": false             # which can be assigned to one doer, but some tasks (like moving furniture)
+                }                                       # need two or more people envolved ]
             },
             {